-7E Seven Even Clothing creator, Gina Pecoraro's coming out story and how this amazing LGBTQ company came to be!
+Read about Seven Even Clothing's creator, Gina Pecoraro and her coming out story to learn how this amazing LGBTQ company came to be.

 After nine months of being married to this wonderful guy who would be swept up by any girl, Gina told him everything and she let him go.
 Times were often rough after that.
 She felt lost and alone and she'd ask herself, "What the hell did I do?!
-What am I doing?!"
+What am I doing?"
 And to Gina's surprise, he turned out to be her biggest support and helped her get back on her feet.
-The card picture above is one of the ways he supported her.
-This card meant so much to Gina.
-He helped her find the courage to start telling her family and friends and start living life with excitement.
+The card pictured was one of the ways he supported her.
+The card meant so much to Gina.
+He helped her find the courage to start telling her family and friends and to start living life with excitement.
 Gina is forever grateful for that.
 Of course, once the process of coming out was started, the first phone call she made was to Mike and not to her surprise, he laughed.
 He laughed in a way of genuine support and love.
 Gina will never forget it.

 So, when did Seven Even Clothing come into play?
-After coming out Gina took notice of what was available to the LGBTQ community as far as clothing goes.
+After coming out, Gina took notice of what was available to the LGBTQ community as far as clothing went.
 There were rainbows galore!
-It was great to see all of these people who were just like her and who had gone through a similar struggle showing solidarity, but wearing rainbows just wasn't Gina's style.
+It was great to see all of these people who were just like her and who had gone through a similar struggle showing solidarity, but wearing rainbows just wasn't her style.
 She felt that just because she's a lesbian didn't mean she'd have to wear rainbows or provocative shirts that announced her sexuality to the world as she passes through it.
-So, given Gina's art background, she started designing some t-shirts and put the nickname "Seven" (the name that once drove her crazy!) to good use.
+So, given Gina's art background, she started designing some t-shirts and put the nickname, "Seven" (the name that once drove her crazy!) to good use.
 That's when Seven Even Clothing was born.

-Gina continues to say, "I thank you for reading my story and if it helps just one person who is struggling get through and see that life does gets better, I've accomplished the reason why I started this clothing line.
+Gina continues to say, "I thank you for reading my story and if it helps just one person who is struggling get through and see that life does get better, I've accomplished the reason why I started this clothing brand.
 Being part of the LGBTQ community, we all go through the same process of having to accept who we are and come out.
 It's such a burden to have to do this because of what society has defined as "normal" and "not normal."
-I hope that one day the people who make up our LGBTQ community don't have to go through this process; they can just express who they are and who they're in love with without the whole trying to explain why.
-But until then, we all have different coming out stories to tell which makes us all the more unique.
+I hope that one day people who make up our LGBTQ community don't have to go through this process.
+That they can just express who they are and who they're in love with without the whole trying to explain why.
+But until then, we all have different coming out stories to tell which makes us all the more unique."

 Be Proud.
 Be Strong.